dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0901.md

 The createResource function returns a resource object.
 This object contains a function called read.
 If the promise is still pending, then error and response will be undefined.
 So read throws the promise.

 Invoking read when there's a value for error will cause that error to be thrown.
 Finally, invoking read when there's a response will yield whatever data was resolved by the promise.
-It doesn't matter how many times we call read—it will always accurately report on the state of our promise.
+It doesn't matter how many times we call read — it will always accurately report on the state of our promise.

 In order to test it out in a component, we'll need a promise, ideally one that sounds like the name of an '80s ski movie: